RxLaboratory/DuAEF/README.md

 Just include the framework in your script with this simple code:

     #include DuAEF.jsxinc //includes all libraries, as separated files (you'll need the complete /libs/ folder)
-    //OR
-    #include DuAEF_full.jsxinc //includes the whole framework with one single file.

-After one of these two lines, all objects and methods from DuAEF will be available.
+After this, all objects and methods from DuAEF will be available, in [the DuAEF namespace](https://duaef-reference.rainboxlab.org).

-As you can see, you can either use only the "DuAEF_full.jsxinc" file which contains the whole framework, or "DuAEF.jsxinc" file to keep every library in separated files.
-In most cases, you should use the "full" file.
-The second one might be easier to use if you plan to modify or personalize the framework.

 ## Comprehensive reference